How to Motivate Kids to Study: A Parent’s Guide

 - Conclusion: Every Child Learns Differently

 Every parent has faced this question at some point: how to motivate kids to study without endless nagging, bribing, or power struggles?
 For many, the quick solution is to promise rewards such as a new toy, an extra hour of screen time, or even pocket money.
-While this might work for simple chores, research shows that when it comes to learning, external rewards often backfire.
-Children end up focusing more on the prize than on the process of studying.

 In this blog, we’ll explore practical strategies, real-life examples, and even frameworks from PlanetSpark, a global learning platform that helps kids fall in love with learning through communication and confidence-building programs.